Capital One Savor Rewards benefits: does the insurance hold up for travel?

 FAQ

-What people ask about the Savor
+What people ask about the Capital One Savor

 • The travel benefits are automatic.
 No enrollment is required.
 To activate trip cancellation or baggage benefits, charge all or a portion of the Common Carrier fare to your Capital One Savor Rewards card before departure.
 For rental car coverage, use your card to pay the entire rental transaction and decline the rental agency's CDW at the counter.
 Travel and Emergency Assistance is available 24 hours a day at 1-800-825-4062.
 If you are outside the United States, call collect at 1-804-965-8071.